amaarora/amaarora.github.io/_posts/2020-07-12-oganized-pytorch.md

 ```

 And that's really it.
 This is all it takes to create a baseline model in PL.

-Now to the cool tricks as I mentioned at the start of this post - Gradient Accumulation, 16-bit precision training and training on the TPU.

 ## Gradient Accumulation
 So now that our baseline model is ready, let's add gradient accumulation!